USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

 1:00 | Amplicon sequencing tutorial continues | All
 3:00 | Break
-3:20 | Managing large scale amplicon projects | Dan Manter 3:45 | Scientific area needs discussion | All
+3:20 | Managing large scale amplicon projects | Dan Manter 3:45 | Scientific needs discussion 1 | All
+4:15 | Reports from groups 1 | All
+3:25 | Scientific needs discussion 2 | All
-4:30 | Reports from groups | All
+4:55 | Reports from groups 2 | All
-5:15 | End of session |
+5:05 | End of session |

 ### Wednesday, August 30, 2017